 Singapore is really an amazing country simply because even their territory is small compared to other neighboring countries, they still compete economically and innovatively.
 In fact, Singapore was once listed as the most progressive country especially in Southeast Asia region.
 If I could choose 1 word to describe Singapore, I think it would be innovative.
-As grown in the busy and noisy streets of Manila, the moment I saw the city from a window pane of a train, I couldn’t help to compare the difference between Singapore and Manila especially in terms of convenient public transportation, buildings, other infrastructure and lastly their economic growth.
+As grew up in the busy and noisy streets of Manila, the moment I saw the city from a window pane of a train, I couldn’t help to compare the difference between Singapore and Manila especially in terms of convenient public transportation, buildings, other infrastructure and lastly their economic growth.
 The first question that comes to my mind is “Why?”.
 Why can’t we do it in the Philippines as in Singapore?
 Since we have more tourist destinations, attractions and places to visit here in the Philippines while they only have man-made attractions.
-The tourism industry is one of a strategy for growth and development isn’t it?
+The tourism industry is also one of strategies for growth and development, isn’t it?

 Despite being one of the most expensive city not only in Southeast Asia but also in the world, there is still a way especially for the first timers and budget travelers to minimize the expenses if you are just prepared and know how what to do, where to eat and where to go.

 Last November, AJ and I had an awesome 3 days 2 nights vacation in Singapore.
 Actually, 3 days is not enough for us to just wander around and visit all of the attractions in Singapore.
 But even we stayed shortly, we still enjoyed the things that we have experienced in Singapore.
 That’s why we promised that we will visit this beautiful country again.
 I think unique and jaw-dropping man-made attractions is one of the reasons why so many people continue to visit Singapore

 So here’s our Singapore travel guide especially for the first timer like us that might help you before visiting Singapore.